Music BA

 Study abroad

-During your second year you’ll be able to apply to transfer to our BA Music (International) programme.
-This allows you to extend your degree by a year and spend your third year studying at one of our many partner universities worldwide.
+During your second year, you’ll have the opportunity to apply to transfer onto our BA Music (International) variant and extend your degree by a year, spending your third year studying at one of our many partner universities worldwide.
+The University has over 300 University exchange partnerships worldwide, including many of the world’s top-ranking institutions in the USA, Canada, Australia, New Zealand, Europe, East and South-East Asia, South Africa and Latin America.

-It’s a great opportunity to enhance your CV and gain a new perspective on your studies, as well as deepening your cultural awareness through more varied experience.
+Studying abroad is a great opportunity to enhance your CV and gain a new perspective on your studies, as well as deepening your cultural awareness through a more varied experience.
 In addition to being a highlight of your degree, it can give you real confidence in a competitive job market.

 Work placements

-You’ll have the option to extend your programme by a year to spend your third year working in the music industry.
-It’s a great opportunity to gain valuable experience and contacts – and some students go on to work for their placement companies after they graduate.
+Practical work experience can help you decide on your career and enhance your employability.
+You’ll have the opportunity to extend your programme by doing a work placement year between your second and final years of study, working with one or more organisations across the public, private and voluntary sectors in the UK or overseas.
+It’s a great opportunity to gain valuable experience and contacts, and some students go on to work for their placement companies after they graduate.

 Student profile: Alex Lewis